-High school diplomas/transcripts from other countries are acceptable toward the student eligibility high school requirement, as long as the diploma/transcript is equivalent to a U.S. high school diploma.
+High school diplomas/transcripts from other countries are acceptable toward the student eligibility high school requirement, as long as the diploma/transcript is equivalent to a U.S. high school diploma as determined by a Standard College recognized evaluation agency.
 Students are required to have their high school diplomas/transcripts credential evaluated by a company designated by Standard College that offers such a service.